PCOS Diet for Weight Loss, Fertility + Hormone Balance

-- Gluten Free Whole Grains.
-Speaking of fiber, getting at least half a cup of gluten-free whole grains, like rice, quinoa, lentils, oats, buckwheat, split peas and even popcorn, every day will help balance blood sugar, hormones and keep your PCOS symptoms at bay.
+- Whole Grains.
+Speaking of fiber, getting at least half a cup of whole grains like rice, quinoa, lentils, oats, buckwheat, split peas and even popcorn, every day will help balance blood sugar, hormones and keep your PCOS symptoms at bay.

 - Lean protein.
 Getting enough high-quality protein in your diet is also key if you have PCOS.
-Try to incorporate chicken, fish, and eggs into your meals every day, and make sure it’s always from organic, wild-caught/pasture-raised sources.
+Try to incorporate chicken, fish, and eggs into your meals every day, and do your best to make sure it’s from organic, wild-caught/pasture-raised sources.

 - Healthy fats.
 Jam-packed with nutrients, and heart-healthy omega-3s, healthy fats like avocado, nuts and seeds, wild-caught fish (check out our guide here), grass-fed butter and ghee, coconut oil, and olive oil, squash inflammation, improve endocrine function (sex hormones actually require fat to be produced at adequate levels), balance your glucose-insulin levels, and regulate your period.

-- Anti-inflammatory spices.
-Inflammation is highly linked with hormonal imbalances like those found in women with PCOS, so incorporating plenty of anti-inflammatory foods and spices, like Cinnamon (which stabilizes blood sugar and supports ovulation) and Turmeric (a powerful detox support) will greatly reduce your PCOS symptoms.
-I also love using herbs, like basil, mint, thyme, parsley and cilantro, in my cooking to up the anti-inflammatory ante.
+- Spices.
+Incorporating plenty of health-promoting spices, like Cinnamon (which stabilizes blood sugar and supports ovulation) and Turmeric (a powerful detox support) may reduce your PCOS symptoms.
+I also love using herbs, like basil, mint, thyme, parsley and cilantro, in my cooking to up the nutrition ante.

 - Spearmint tea.
-This is really specific, but if you suffer from high androgen levels (that’s male sex hormones like testosterone, DHEA, and SHGB, drinking 2-3 cups of spearmint tea a day can actually lower these hormones, reducing hirsutism, weight gain, acne and more. (source)
+This is really specific, but if you suffer from high androgen levels (that’s male sex hormones like testosterone, DHEA, and SHGB), drinking 2-3 cups of spearmint tea a day can actually lower these hormones, reducing hirsutism, acne and more. (source)

 - Apple Cider Vinegar.
 I know, it’s not exactly top of mind when you think of yummy drinks, but hear me out.
 Taking a shot of apple cider vinegar in the morning, and/or before meals can improve insulin sensitivity, aid in digestion (preventing heartburn and acid reflux), lower blood sugar responses and keep your hormones balanced.

 - Bone Broth.
 You know how I’m always talking about how interconnected the human body is?
-Well check this out: drinking bone broth can improve your gut health, which in turn reduces inflammation, which decreases the stress hormone cortisol, which is responsible for regulating all of your other hormones.
-So unhealthy gut = inflammation = excess cortisol = imbalanced hormones all around = PCOS nightmare.
+Well check this out: drinking bone broth can improve your gut health, which in turn may decrease the stress hormone cortisol, which is responsible for regulating all of your other hormones.
 So try to drink a mug of bone broth at least a few times a week.
 (Collagen helps too!)

 - Superfoods.
 While I’m a fan of all superfoods for their nutrient density, there are a few that are particularly beneficial for PCOS.
 One is adaptogenic mushrooms, like ashwaghanda and reishi, which are really helpful for managing stress and anxiety, which are linked with your thyroid and PCOS.
 I also like drinking superfood teas that contain PCOS-friendly herbs like raspberry leaf, licorice root and stinging nettle leaf.
 This Traditional Medicinals Healthy Cycle Tea is my fave!